 The UT closes for public holidays and compulsory leave days and you normally will not be required to work on those days.

 It is possible that you may have to work on a public holiday or during a collective closure, for the UT's benefit.
 In that case you will receive a leave day at a different time to compensate for the hours worked.
 In addition, you may be entitled to a bonus for working non-standard hours (TOD).

 Public holidays include: New Year's Day, Good Friday, Easter Monday, Ascension Day, Whit Monday, Christmas and Boxing Day, King's Day and Liberation Day.
 These public holidays will not be detracted from your leave hours.

 COMPULSORY LEAVE DAYS

 Every year the Executive Board determines a maximum of 7 days on which the University will collectively close (bridging days).
 Usually, these are the Friday after Ascension and the days between Christmas and the turn of the year.
 During a collective closure you are required to take up leave.
 The number of hours that you would have normally worked, according to your employment pattern on those days, will be automatically subtracted from your total leave hours.
-If you are sick during a collective closure, the leave hours involved will lapse.

 Collective closure 2023